isotopp/arista_type_7/README.md

 This now can be turned into a pure Python function.

-# Build
+# Build the C

-This has been tested on Ubuntu.
+This has been tested on Ubuntu 20.04.

 I had to install